How to Gain Access to Anthology Ally at GSU

 Locate the section labeled “Ally Access Request.”

-Submit the form with your name, department, email and the site or course where access is needed.
+Submit the form with your name, unit, email, your supervisor's name and email, and the GSU WordPress site where access is needed.

-After submission, the digital support team will review the request and enable access as appropriate.
+After submission, the digital support team will review the request, verify the request with your supervisor, and enable access as appropriate.

 Step 3: Attend Training Sessions

-GSU offers webinars and workshops on Anthology Ally.
+GSU offers training sessions on Anthology Ally.
 Training sessions cover:

-• How to correct common accessibility issues such as missing alternative text, low color contrast and improper heading structure
+How to use Ally to find and then correct common accessibility issues, such as missing alternative text, low color contrast, and improper heading structure.

 Training is recommended for new users and for those responsible for maintaining web or course content.

-Access must be requested through the training page.
-Once approved, Ally will be enabled for designated courses or websites.
+Access must be requested through the Digital Accessibility Support page.
+Once approved, Ally will be enabled for designated websites.

 Students

-Students generally have access to alternative formats within iCollege.
-They can select the “Alternative Formats” option next to course files without submitting a separate request.
+Students have access to alternative formats within GSU WordPress pages and iCollege.
+They can select the “Alternative Formats” option on the sides of GSU's public pages and next to course files within iCollege without submitting a separate request.

 Getting Started